bveina/snipeIt-tools/README.md

     """ repeatedly clone items that have asset tag number but are not yet in snipe it """
 ```
 repeatedly asks for SN and Existing Asset Tag, inserts the asset into snipeit, and optionally generates and prints a label for each asset.

-### Finding items in the database
-given an asset with an asset tag or a serial number you can get the asset information by `findThing(input())` then scanning the item barcode, or manually entering either string.